-The Patient Protection and Affordable Care Act provides CMS the authority to approve the specific use of collected CMP funds.
-The Department of Health Services recommends projects to CMS that are designed to protect the property, health, safety, and welfare of facility residents and that improve the efficiency and cost effectiveness of facility operations so as to improve the quality of life, care, and treatment of its residents.
+The Patient Protection and Affordable Care Act provides CMS the authority to approve the specific use of federally imposed CMP funds.
+The Wisconsin Department of Health Services (DHS) recommends projects for funding to CMS that are designed to protect the property, health, safety, and welfare of facility residents and that improve the efficiency and cost effectiveness of facility operations so as to improve the quality of life, care, and treatment of its residents.

 In August 2007, DHS revised Wis.
 Admin.
 Code § DHS 132 to include provisions to permit the Department to form a Quality Assurance and Improvement Committee (QAIC) to make recommendations for the disbursement of CMP funds earmarked for improving the quality of care in Wisconsin nursing homes.
 The QAIC meets regularly to review proposals and to make recommendations for submittal of proposals to DHS and CMS for funding.
 Members of the QAIC are appointed by the Secretary of DHS and represents a cross section of long term care stakeholders.